jorgefranconunes/tea/00README-developers.txt

 from Java source files.
 It is expected to accept the same command line options as Sun's JDK javadoc utility.

-This file can be changed at any time.
-The build procedure will always use the values currently in this config file.
+This "build.conf" file can be changed at any time.
+The build procedure will always use the values currently defined in this config file.

 3. Prepare the development tree to behave like an installation tree.